leo0514/vpc-on-classic-network/how-to-design-your-vpc.md

 {:download: .download}

-# Designing an Addressing Plan for a VPC
+# Designing an addressing plan for a VPC
 {: #vpc-addressing-plan-design}

 The first step in designing your VPC should be to design your addressing plan.
 A properly executed addressing plan has two goals: